learn-static/foundations-2-markdown/intro-markdown.md

 ```
 >Starr amassed a huge collection of senjafuda both through his frequent attendance at exchange meetings and by procuring scrapbooks put together by other collectors.
 As a result of his persistence in acquiring senjafuda his collection not only thoroughly documents the years he was active in senjafuda (the 1910s to early 1930s), but also contains examples going back to the mid-19th century.
 After his death, his senjafuda collection was acquired by Gertrude Bass Warner (1863-1951), a traveler and collector of Japanese, Chinese, and Korean art and founder of the University of Oregon Art Museum (now the Jordan Schnitzer Museum of Art).
 The senjafuda mounted in scrapbooks (more than 50 of them) are now housed in Special Collections and University Archives (University of Oregon Libraries), while the loose slips are housed in the Jordan Schnitzer Museum of Art.
 >
 > Henry Smith has examined Starr's scholarly interest in Japan in detail, noting Starr's consistent attention to the religious dimension of culture—clearly visible in senjafuda, as this exhibition shows.
-Smith also notes that Starr's interest in “the social matrices in which these objects came to be collected, depicted, and exchanged in…distinctive subcultures of modern Japan” gives his work value in a contemporary context as well.[1]
+Smith also notes that Starr's interest in “the social matrices in which these objects came to be collected, depicted, and exchanged in…distinctive subcultures of modern Japan” gives his work value in a contemporary context as well.
 But Starr had an eye for phenomena that appealed to a playful as well as a scholarly bent.
-When asked by a reporter for a Japanese newspaper what his interests were, he reeled off a list that began with kappa and tengu.[2]
+When asked by a reporter for a Japanese newspaper what his interests were, he reeled off a list that began with kappa and tengu.
 It's no wonder, then, that yōkai are well represented in his senjafuda collection.
 ```

 Here is how it looks when Markdown renders.
 >Starr amassed a huge collection of senjafuda both through his frequent attendance at exchange meetings and by procuring scrapbooks put together by other collectors.
 As a result of his persistence in acquiring senjafuda his collection not only thoroughly documents the years he was active in senjafuda (the 1910s to early 1930s), but also contains examples going back to the mid-19th century.
 After his death, his senjafuda collection was acquired by Gertrude Bass Warner (1863-1951), a traveler and collector of Japanese, Chinese, and Korean art and founder of the University of Oregon Art Museum (now the Jordan Schnitzer Museum of Art).
 The senjafuda mounted in scrapbooks (more than 50 of them) are now housed in Special Collections and University Archives (University of Oregon Libraries), while the loose slips are housed in the Jordan Schnitzer Museum of Art.
 >
 > Henry Smith has examined Starr's scholarly interest in Japan in detail, noting Starr's consistent attention to the religious dimension of culture—clearly visible in senjafuda, as this exhibition shows.
-Smith also notes that Starr's interest in “the social matrices in which these objects came to be collected, depicted, and exchanged in…distinctive subcultures of modern Japan” gives his work value in a contemporary context as well.[1]
+Smith also notes that Starr's interest in “the social matrices in which these objects came to be collected, depicted, and exchanged in…distinctive subcultures of modern Japan” gives his work value in a contemporary context as well.
 But Starr had an eye for phenomena that appealed to a playful as well as a scholarly bent.
-When asked by a reporter for a Japanese newspaper what his interests were, he reeled off a list that began with kappa and tengu.[2]
+When asked by a reporter for a Japanese newspaper what his interests were, he reeled off a list that began with kappa and tengu.
 It's no wonder, then, that yōkai are well represented in his senjafuda collection.

 **3. Using blockquotes that are nested within other blockquotes** What is different about nested blockquotes compared to blockquoting multiple paragraphs is the addition of an extra greater than character.
 When nesting a quote within a quote use `>>`.